 Operas conducted for the ROH include Massenet's Le Portrait de Manon (recorded for Opera Rara), Julian Grant's Hot House, Julian Philips' How the Whale Became and scenes from Britten's Death in Venice.
 He made his debut at Opera North with La bohème and has conducted Don Giovanni and La Vie Parisienne for Iford Festival Opera.
 Other recent operatic work includes George Benjamin's Into the Little Hill and Berio's Recital I (Hamburg Symphony Orchestra), Julian Philips' Followers (Glyndebourne), David Bruce's The Firework-Maker's Daughter (The Opera Group), HK Gruber's Gloria von Jaxtberg (Bregenz Festival) and Porgy and Bess (Royal Danish Opera).

 His recent concert work includes appearances with the Manchester Camerata, Hamburg Symphony Orchestra, London Sinfonietta and Scottish Chamber Orchestra.
 He has recorded for NMC with the London Sinfonietta and for BBC Radio 3 with the BBC Symphony Orchestra.

-In the 2014/15 season he conducted the world première of Søren Nils Eichberg's Glare (The Royal Opera), two works in Birtwistle's 80th birthday concert (London Sinfonietta), and the world première of Birtwistle's new chamber opera The Cure in a double-bill with The Corridor (Aldeburgh/The Royal Opera).
+Highlights of the 2014/15 season included the world première of Søren Nils Eichberg's Glare (The Royal Opera), two works in Birtwistle's 80th birthday concert (London Sinfonietta), and the world première of Birtwistle's new chamber opera The Cure in a double-bill with The Corridor (Aldeburgh/The Royal Opera).